 The list of campaigns is the first view you see after logging in to your Woodpecker account.

-- how many prospects have been added to the campaign (PROSPECTS)
+- how many prospects have been added to the campaign (PROSPECTS),

-- most importantly: how many replied (REPLIED)
+- most importantly: how many prospects opened (OPENED) and replied (RESPONDED),

-This is the easiest way to compare effectiveness of two campaigns in terms of A/B testing.
+This is the easiest way to compare the effectiveness of two campaigns in terms of A/B testing.
 At first sight, you’ll be able to tell that Campaign A is bringing you more replies than Campaign B. Looking for reasons, you can click the campaign’s name to access more details in the Campaign overview.

 The Campaign overview involves 3 tabs: